gvwilson/sdxpy/src/check/index.md

 In short,
 we want the equivalent of unit tests for our output.

-This chapter builds a small tool to check the structure of HTML.
+This chapter builds a small tool to check the structure of HTML pages.
 Doing this prepares us for building a tool to generate pages ([%x template %]) and another to check the structure and style of our code ([%x lint %]).